 While much financial aid comes from the institutions themselves, students should also look for outside scholarships to help subsidize the cost of education.
 As you know, JLV College Counseling offers many scholarship lists.
 Don’t forget to check out the lists of scholarships with January and February deadlines.
-In addition, there are scholarship lists based on grade, major, and disability, among other demographics.
+In addition, there are scholarship lists based on grade, major, disability, residence, and interests, among other demographics.

 One of the most important things during the college search process is visiting the colleges you are considering.
 The whole point of college marketing materials is to sell you on the college – all colleges will look desirable when reviewing their marketing materials and websites.
 The best way to find out if the college is a good fit for you is to visit to get a better feel for the personality of the college.
 Below are some articles I have written about college visits: